-- 1. Call or check prices of at least one vendor - 2.
-Use different vendors when the value/quality is comparable to ensure competition - 3.
-Make purchase after pre-approval from Grants Department - 4.
+- 1. Call or check prices of at least one vendor. - 2.
+Use different vendors when the value/quality is comparable to ensure competition. - 3.
+Make purchase after pre-approval from Grants Department. - 4.
+Efforts will be made to get the lowest and best price, but written records of such efforts are not necessary. - 5.
 Provide all procurement documentation to the Grants Department.

-Small or Simplified Purchases
+Small Purchases

-Purchases between \$10,000 and \$25,000 require three over-the-telephone quotations of rate, price, etc., but no legal advertisement is required.
+Purchases between \$15,000 and \$50,000 require three quotations of rate, price, etc., but no legal advertisement is required.
 A memorandum will be prepared setting forth the date the calls were made, parties that were contacted and prices obtained.
-For purchases of less than \$10,000, efforts will be made to get the lowest and best price but written records of such efforts are not necessary.

 - 1. Solicitation documents - a.
-Describe what goods or services are needed - b.
-Due dates - c.
-Other relevant factors - 2.
+Describe what goods or services are needed. - b.
+All due dates. - c.
+Other relevant factors. - 2.
 Contact an adequate number of available, qualified sources to achieve competition.
 Solicit at least three vendors for small purchases. - a.
-A non-response from a vendor counts as a solicitation with proper documentation - 3.
+Non-response from a vendor counts as a solicitation with proper documentation. - 3.
 Receive price/rate quotes and evaluate. - 4.
 Make purchase after approval has been received. - 5.
 Keep procurement documentation and attach a copy to the voucher.